anagha-google/ray-labs/00-provisioning/manual-provisioning.md

 <hr>

 ## 4. Update Organization Policies
-This is for any compute you may spin up for ETL or notebooks...such as Dataproc for Spark-based ETL, Notebook instances on Vertex AI Workbench managed instances.<br>
+This is for any compute you may spin up for ETL or notebook infrastructure...such as Dataproc for Spark-based ETL, Notebook instances on Vertex AI Workbench managed instances.
+Feel free to skip if not applicable.<br>

 Paste in Cloud Shell scoped to the project you created-
 ```